Wonderful Home Birth (42 weeks 5 days, 10 pounds).

 She decided to call the other midwife which I was surprised at since they only call for the backup nearer the end.

 I was desperate to get in the pool by now but hadn’t until the midwife was there to approve as I had got it in my head things might go backwards and slow down if I got in too soon!

-Around 6:30am Kerry ,my midwife through out this pregnancy, arrived.
+Around 6:30am, my midwife I had known through out this pregnancy, arrived.
 I was so so happy to have two women I knew and trusted.

 Click HERE for more information on National and Local Birth Pool and Tens hire.

 Around 6:45am I got in the pool with surges still lasting 60 seconds but around 5 mins apart, by 7am they really revved up and I used my hypnobirthing to cope with it.

 I was totally in my own world often thinking I was by myself just to look up to see everyone was still in the room.